-- 1. Locate your water meter.
-It is usually found in a small concrete or plastic box - 2.
-If you need help locating your water meter, contact the P.U.D. - 3.
-Turn off all water at the house and in the yard, including water-using appliances in the home.
+- Locate your water meter.
+It is usually found in a small concrete or plastic box pear the street. - 2.
+If you need help locating your water meter, contact the P.U.D. - Turn off all water at the house and in the yard, including water-using appliances in the home.